PrzeMazur95/ProductsExporter/README.md

 # ProductsExporter
 Magento 2 module

-To app/code of your magento instalation add YellowCard vendor folder, and to this add this module.
+# Installation Guide

+## 1. Clone repository to app/code/YellowCard folder.

-you have to create in your pub path new folder named :
+## 2. You have to create in your /pub path new folder named :

-exportedProducts
+ ### "exportedProducts"

 ![img.png](docs/img/img.png)

-in this folder will be stored all exported files with purchased products
+#### in this folder will be stored all exported files with purchased products.

+ ## 3. Turn on the module, generate classes, upgrade database, and clear the cache
+  * bin/magento module:enable YellowCard_ProductsExporter
+  * bin/magento setup:di:compile
+  * bin/magento setup:upgrade
+  * bin/magento cache:clear